 Truck design is an area where engineering simulation can be used extensively.
-Performed for virtually testing different vehicle components, as well as the aerodynamics of the entire truck, FEA and CFD simulations are essential in this industry.
+Performed for virtually testing different vehicle components, as well as the entire truck aerodynamics, FEA and CFD simulations are essential in this industry.

 Engineering Simulation in Automotive

 The largest automotive manufacturers use engineering simulation software as a mandatory tool in their design processes.
 The designs of vehicles and their components are verified through engineering simulation and are optimized based on the results.
 This way, the number of physical prototypes required in the manufacturing workflow can be significantly reduced.
 The performance, efficiency, and cost reduction are among the benefits of using this powerful technology.

 Whether talking about F1 cars, airplanes, family automobiles, buses, or trucks, their aerodynamics are always tested, as it can influence many different crucial aspects related to the vehicle.
-Computational Fluid Dynamics (CFD) play an important role in the vehicle’s aerodynamics, allowing engineers to investigate the airflow and better understand how air moves around the vehicle.
+Computational fluid dynamics (CFD) play an important role in truck aerodynamics, allowing engineers to investigate the airflow and better understand how air moves around the vehicle.
 Creating an aerodynamic vehicle is essential to ensure enhanced performance, increased speed, noise reduction, and fuel consumption.

 CFD for Truck Design

 Each component of the truck design process offers opportunities to reduce aerodynamic drag.
 Any supplementary component added or modified has an impact on the performance of other components.

 There are different ways to optimize a truck design.
 Some experts suggest that the greatest aerodynamic drag reduction comes from using devices in three main areas: gap, underbody, and rear.
-Improving the aerodynamics in these three points can generate the greatest fuel savings for a large majority of fleets .
+Improving truck aerodynamics in these three points can generate the greatest fuel savings for a large majority of fleets .

 A better cabin design or simple accessories like trailer fairings can improve a truck’s efficiency by: